AIA Australia Limited

 Over the years Clearview has evolved into a diversified life insurance and wealth management business.
 Clearview is currently listed on the ASX.

 On 25th October 2016 Japanese life insurer, Sony Life, announced it was taking a 14.9% stake in ClearView.
 Sony Life is owned by Sony Financial Holdings which is majority owned by Sony Corporation.

 Owned By: Privately owned by Australian and overseas investors.
 60% of the company's shares are owned by 3 global companies: Japanese insurer Daido Life Insurance Company, Swiss fund manager Schroders Investment Management and London based Leadenhall Capital Partners

 Premiums in Force: Not Available

-Current Discounts and Offers: 10% discount for new customers, Healthy Life Discount 5% to 10.5%
+Current Discounts and Offers: Healthy Life Discount 5% to 10.5%

 Integrity Life is one of Australia's newest entrants to the life insurance market.
 Their goal is to fundamentally disrupt and improve life insurance in Australia by using technology to create products that are easy to understand and simple to use.

 In January 2018 the Integrity Group purchased QBE Life which had been operating in Australia since the 1960s.
 This purchase has enabled Integrity to launch a range of new life insurance products to be sold by financial advisers.
 With the use of new online technology and having no legacy systems, Integrity claim to be able to approve applications and claims faster than existing insurers.